Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach

 \section{Abstract}

-The \ac{O-RAN} architecture enables the deployment of third-party applications on the \acp{RIC} to provide \acp{MNO} with different functionality.
-However, the operation of third-party applications in the \ac{near-RT RIC}, known as xApps, can result in conflicting interactions.
+The \ac{O-RAN} architecture enables the deployment of third-party applications on the \acp{RIC}.
+However, the operation of third-party applications in the \ac{near-RT RIC}, known as xApps, may result in conflicting interactions.
 Each xApp can independently modify the same control parameters to achieve distinct outcomes, which has the potential to cause performance degradation and network instability.
 The current conflict detection and mitigation solutions in the literature assume that all conflicts are known a priori, which does not always hold due to complex and often hidden relationships between control parameters and \acp{KPI}.
-In this paper, we introduce a novel data-driven \ac{GNN}-based method for reconstructing conflict graphs.
-Specifically, we leverage GraphSAGE, an inductive learning framework, to dynamically learn the hidden relationships between xApps, control parameters, and \ac{KPI}s.
-Our experimental results validate our proposed method for reconstructing conflict graphs and identifying all types of conflicts in \ac{O-RAN}.
+In this paper, we introduce the first data-driven method for reconstructing and labeling conflict graphs in \ac{O-RAN}.
+Specifically, we leverage GraphSAGE, an inductive learning framework, to dynamically learn the hidden relationships between xApps, parameters, and \acp{KPI}.
+Our numerical results, based on a conflict model used in the \ac{O-RAN} conflict management literature, demonstrate that our proposed method can effectively reconstruct conflict graphs and identify the conflicts defined by the O-RAN Alliance.

 \acresetall